School Safety Law – HB 268

 What HB 268 Does

-• Student supports – Middle and high schools must provide suicide and violence prevention training and create student-led prevention clubs.
-Funding: $20 million for student behavioral health, plus $7 million for new student advocacy specialists.
+Student supports – Middle and high schools must provide suicide and violence prevention training.
+They must also create student-led prevention clubs.

-• Criminal penalties – Students as young as 13 can face felony charges for terroristic threats or acts at school, on buses, or at school events.
+Criminal penalties – Students as young as 13 can now face felony charges for terroristic threats or acts at school, on buses, or at school events.

 Need Help?